Secure Sandbox

 Default package rules

-The agentDefault() preset includes sensible package rules out of the box: block critical vulnerabilities, malware, and typosquats; block copyleft licenses; warn on medium vulnerabilities; and approve new packages for review.
+The agentDefault() preset includes sensible package rules: block critical vulnerabilities, malware, and typosquats; block copyleft licenses; warn on medium vulnerabilities; and approve new packages for review.

 Package Install Security Checks#